alejolcc/hacker_news_aggregator/README.md

 Implements a basic phoenix app that fetches data from the Hacker News API for further analysis or consumption.

-Every an interval of time configurable, a background process fetch the top N stories from HN and save the data into an ETS used as Repo.
+"Every configurable interval of time", a background process fetch the top N stories from HN and save the data into an ETS used as Repo.

 Serve the data via Json HTTP rest API and Json over WebSocket